sotomaque/emoji-map/README.md

 2. Run the app to use pre-defined mock data instead of real API calls
 3. A warning banner will indicate when mock mode is active

+Alternatively, the app will automatically switch to mock mode if no valid API key is found.

 ## Thread Safety

 The app implements proper thread synchronization: